Longwood Central School District: Centralization

 Longwood Central School District was formed from a merger of the Coram, Yaphank, West Yaphank, East Middle Island, West Middle Island, and Ridge school districts in 1959.
 It was originally called the "Middle Island Central School District" before the Longwood name was adopted in the 1980s.
+The district became District #12, taking the number of the former East Middle Island and Yaphank districts.

 Schools

 There are four primary schools in Longwood CSD, each serving grades 2, 3, and 4 in the main building and kindergarten through first in an annex: